viper451/Charity-Connect/README.md

 # Charity-Connect
 # Project Status:Completed <br />
-Charity-Connect basically aims to connect diffrent volunteer and organization from diffrent parts of world and establish relation so as to allow progress of their aim ideas and thoughts in the evergrowing world free of cost.<br />
+Charity-Connect basically aims to connect different volunteer and organization from diffrent parts of world and establish relation so as to allow progress of their aim ideas and thoughts in the evergrowing world free of cost.<br />

 Diffrent organization consists of diffrent activities to endulge volunteer to take part in such activities and get a special token or reward as an achievement.